 Speak Respectfully to the Person Who Asks the Question

 Never talk down to someone when asked a question.
 A well-answered question is one step closer to a sale.
+Remember that you are the expert on whatever you're selling.
+When a customer asks a question, it shows that he or she has confidence in you.

 If you can see that you're going in a direction with your sales explanation that the customer doesn't understand, try a different approach.
 Or if your customer seems uncomfortable with your sales tactics, be ready to change your strategy.
 Remember that someone who needs transportation to commute to the office will have different car buying needs from someone who carpools to their children's school with other parents.